 Most people go through life with physical struggles and joint pain that they have learned to deal with.
-We tolerate lower back and neck pain and limited range of motion in body parts that are meant to be flexible and move often.
+We tolerate pain and limited range of motion in body parts that are meant to be flexible and move often.

 The Functional Range Assessment (FRA®) is a diagnostic tool we use to assess how you move on a joint by joint basis.
 We will explore everything from your neck down to your toes.